Customer News: FST Logistics Selects Onward to Drive Fulfillment Efficiency

 Plan and Partner: Key Steps In Your Warehouse Automation Strategy

-Armed with a thorough assessment of your warehouse operations and manual processes, developing an automation strategy that aligns with your operational priorities is vital to securing budget, gaining key stakeholder buy-in, and defining success.
-Planning prepares you for automation technology and vendor selection, providing a north star to get you where you want to be–so your automation partner can help get you there.
+Armed with a thorough assessment of your warehouse operations, manual processes, inventory management gaps, and current warehouse management systems (WMS), developing an automation strategy that aligns with your operational priorities is vital to securing budget, gaining key stakeholder buy-in, and defining success.
+Planning prepares you for automation technology selection, vendor evaluation, and automated warehouse system requirements, providing a north star to get you where you want to be–so your automation partner can help get you there.

-Applying the assessment of your current operations, processes, and opportunities for automation, you can craft a well-informed automation strategy: clearly outlining your objectives, goals, and deliverables to achieve automation success.
-Harnessing insights from your internal assessment and data gathering, you can build an informed roadmap to transition from manual to automated processes.
+Applying the assessment of your current operations, inventory control workflows, material handling processes, and digital automation opportunities, you can craft a well-informed automation strategy: clearly outlining your objectives, goals, and deliverables to achieve automation success.
+Harnessing insights from your internal assessment and data gathering, you can build an informed roadmap to transition from manual to automated processes to automated systems that improve warehouse efficiency and reduce operational bottlenecks.
 A comprehensive and collaborative strategic approach to planning will be critical in reducing risk and increasing buy-in for investment.

 In the early stages of planning for automation in your warehouse, it’s important to consider not only your short-term goals for the current project but also to account for the future state of your operations.

 With ongoing and inevitable changes to your business, building in the flexibility to adapt and scale as needed is a “must-have,” not a “nice-to-have.”
-Your operations will change, and you need warehouse automation that grows with and accelerates your business, not slows it down.
+Your operations will change, and you need warehouse automation systems—whether AMRs, automated guided vehicles (AGVs), conveyor systems, or automated storage solutions—that can evolve with your warehouse layout and long-term strategy.
 Focusing exclusively on near-term planning puts you at risk for frequent and time-consuming updates, reconfiguration, or replacements that will be more costly in the long run.
 Consider not only your roadmap but also where your customers and your competition are going, so you can stay ahead of the curve.

 Using the pain points and metrics gathered in your initial assessment, focus on the key processes you want to automate and the operational outcomes you want to influence.
+These key processes include: order processing, replenishment, putaway, inventory counting, material transport, and fulfillment tasks handled by warehouse workers and operators.
 Optimize your plan by considering what processes can truly be automated versus those that require a human touch.

 Be specific and demonstrate impact: identify key metrics and align them to your business plan.
 These will be initial targets based on your operational priorities that will be underpinned by specific ROI models once you choose an automation partner.
 Examples include: